zarf-dev/proposals/0051-v1beta1-schema/README.md

 #### Removed Fields

-If a package has these fields defined then `zarf dev upgrade-schema` will error with and print a recommendation for an alternative.
+If a package has these fields defined then `zarf dev upgrade-schema` will error and print a recommendation for an alternative.

 - `.components.[x].group` will be removed.
 Users will be recommended to use `components[x].only.flavor` instead.
 - `.components.[x].dataInjections` will be removed.
 There will be a guide in Zarf's documentation for alternatives.
 See [#3926](https://github.com/zarf-dev/zarf/issues/3926).
 - `.components.[x].charts.[x].variables` will be removed.
 Its successor is [Zarf values](../0021-zarf-values/), but there will be no automated migration with `zarf dev upgrade-schema`.
-- `.component.[x].default` will be removed.
+- `.components.[x].default` will be removed.
 It set the default option for groups and (y/n) interactive prompts for optional components.
 Groups are removed, and we've generally seen the user base shift away from optional components.
 - `.metadata.yolo` will be removed.
 Its successor will be connected deployments [#4580](https://github.com/zarf-dev/zarf/issues/4580)
 - `.components.[x].import.name` will be removed given that component imports will be changed.
 See [ZarfComponentConfig](#zarfcomponentconfig)